Freight Planning

 Semi Truck at a Riverport being loaded by a bulk commodity hopper

-At KYTC, our mission is to provide a safe, efficient, environmentally sound, and fiscally responsible transportation system that delivers economic opportunity and enhances the quality of life in Kentucky.
+At the Kentucky Transportation Cabinet (KYTC), our mission is to provide a safe, efficient, environmentally sound, and fiscally responsible transportation system that delivers economic opportunity and enhances the quality of life in Kentucky.
 KYTC’s goal for freight transportation is to provide a safe, reliable, efficient, and effective transportation system for the movement of passengers and freight within the commonwealth as well as connect Kentucky to domestic and international markets.
 KYTC recognizes that an effective multimodal freight system will help improve public safety, alleviate highway congestion, and contribute to economic development.

 Kentucky Truck Parking

-Information pertaining to assessments and studies conducted on Kentucky's truck parking facilities and infrastructure.
+Information pertaining to assessments, data, and studies conducted on Kentucky's truck parking facilities and infrastructure.

 Per FAST Act recommendation, KYTC created the Kentucky Freight Advisory Committee for Transportation (KFACT) in January 2017.
 Initially, the KFACT will meet on an as-needed basis which will likely amount to quarterly meetings.
 All meetings of the KFACT are open to the public.
 Agendas, presentations, applicable federal guidance, and other resources are located on the KFACT website linked below.
 Though the KFACT is a designated committee, KYTC recognizes the need for input and feedback from our external partners.
 As such, all freight stakeholders are encouraged to attend and actively participate in all meetings.